bruceravel/demeter/documentation/Athena/other/meta.rst

    specification.

 #.
 Add versioning information for the data acquisition program into the
-   ``XDI extra\_version`` attribute.
+   ``XDI extra_version`` attribute.
 In the example above, the data file was collected using version 1.4 of XDAC, so the string :quoted:`XDAC/1.4` is placed among the applications.

 :demeter:`demeter` also has a small database of metadata related to specific beamlines.
-This is found in the ``share/xdi/`` folder of the :demeter:`demeter` installation.
+This is found in the :file:`share/xdi/` folder of the :demeter:`demeter` installation.
 Each of the files in that folder is a short .ini file containined common information about facilities and beamlines.
 Much of the metadata shown above actually came from the .ini file for NSLS beamline X23A2.

 To add new beamlines to this part of :demeter:`athena`, it is necessary to write the plugin and the corresponding .ini file.